lukaszFD/PLSQL/README.md

 ## Project

 Hi, this is my public repository where you can find my tests I did using PLSQL.
 I created this repository because I needed to improve my work.
 If you like the code or have any questions or suggestions then let me know at [Linkedin](https://www.linkedin.com/in/lukaszfd84/) .

+My questions about Oracle and Plsql can be found here [stackoverflow](https://stackoverflow.com/search?q=user:7038630+[oracle11g]).